Wi-sc/GenMesh/README.md

 ## Contact
 For questions and comments please leave your questions in the issue or contact Xianghui Yang via email xianghui.yang@sydney.edu.au.

-## Acknowledge
-The code is modified from the [NDF](https://github.com/jchibane/ndf).
-Thanks for open-sourcing.

 ```
 @ARTICLE{10138738,